Social Contribution

 Giving on-site classes Project for Comprehensive Forestry Education

 In October 2021, Sumitomo Forestry launched "morino de van," a comprehensive forestry education Giving on-site classes Project in collaboration with the Gifu Academy of Forest Science and Culture (morinos*1).
-This project is an initiative to deliver a wide range of programs including nature observation, fire-making experience, and a hands-on forest museum, using a Wald-car*2 to provide a comprehensive program of forest experiences.
+This project is an initiative to deliver diverse and comprehensive forest experiences using a Wald-car*2.

-The program aims to realize a society in which all people and forests are connected and "coexist" through the nature experience programs offered by the delivery of classes.
+The program will aim to realize a society in which all people and forests are connected and "coexist" through the nature experience programs offered by the delivery of classes.

 *1Nickname of the Forestry Education Center within the Gifu Academy of Forest Science and Culture.
 Its purpose is to connect all people with forests and pass on the joy of living with forests and the richness of forest culture to the next generation